-LEKOIL Named Silver Partner at African Energy Week (AEW) 2025, Highlighting Growth and Environmental, Social and Governance (ESG) Leadership
+LEKOIL Named Silver Partner At African Energy Week (AEW) 2025, Highlighting Growth And Environmental, Social And Governance (ESG) Leadership

-(MENAFN- News.Africa-Wire) CAPE TOWN, South Africa, August 29, 2025/ -- Africa-focused exploration and production company LEKOIL will participate as a Silver Partner at African Energy Week: Invest in African Energies 2025, underscoring its commitment to scaling oil production, advancing ESG principles and aligning with Nigeria’s energy transition and reform agend .
+Africa-focused exploration and production company LEKOIL will participate as a Silver Partner at African Energy Week: Invest in African Energies 2025, underscoring its commitment to scaling oil production, advancing ESG principles and aligning with Nigeria's energy transition and reform agenda.

 LEKOIL is pursuing a medium-term goal of reaching 250,000 barrels of oil per day (bpd), driven by a portfolio of marginal and offshore assets.
-Growth will be achieved through rapid project execution, technical innovation and strategic partnerships designed to maximize efficiency and producti n.
+Growth will be achieved through rapid project execution, technical innovation and strategic partnerships designed to maximize efficiency and production.

 Earlier this year, the company entered a strategic partnership with the Kwa Ibom State government to catalyze investment across the oil and gas value chain, while also promoting agricultural, infrastructure and community-based initiatives.
-This collaboration reflects LE’OIL’s long-term vision to integrate energy production with socioeconomic empowerment, creating jobs and driving development in host commun ties.
+This collaboration reflects LEKOIL's long-term vision to integrate energy production with socioeconomic empowerment, creating jobs and driving development in host communities.

 Operationally, the company has established a track record of efficiency.
-The Otakikpo field in R–vers State – acq–ired in 2014 – was brought into production within 18 months, setting a benchmark for indigenous operators.
-Today, it remains a corne’stone of LEKOIL’s production base.
-Meanwhile, OPL 3–0 offshore Lago’ – one of Nigeria’s largest recent offshore discoveries, with estimated recoverable resources exceeding 700 million barr–ls of oil equivalent – offers significant lon -term growth potential.
+The Otakikpo field in Rivers State – acquired in 2014 – was brought into production within 18 months, setting a benchmark for indigenous operators.
+Today, it remains a cornerstone of LEKOIL's production base.
+Meanwhile, OPL 310 offshore Lagos – one of Nigeria's largest recent offshore discoveries, with estimated recoverable resources exceeding 700 million barrels of oil equivalent – offers significant long-term growth potential.

-These acti’ities align with Nigeria’s broader energy sector reforms, including new executive orders and fiscal measures aimed at boosting competitiveness, attracting investment and enh’ncing transparency.
-LEKOIL’s production ambitions and governance commitments position it as a key partner in achieving national energy targets and advanc ng regional economic growth.
+These activities align with Nigeria's broader energy sector reforms, including new executive orders and fiscal measures aimed at boosting competitiveness, attracting investment and enhancing transparency.
+LEKOIL's production ambitions and governance commitments position it as a key partner in achieving national energy targets and advancing regional economic growth.

-“LEKO’L’s operational record, ESG focus and alignment with Nig’ria’s reform agenda showcase how indigenous oil companies can deliver both commercial growth and socioeconomic impact.
-By combining technical expertise with strong local partnerships, the company is creating a blueprint for sustainable upstream development in A”rica,” státed Tomás Gerbasio, VP of Commercial and Strategic Engagement, African Energy Chamber.
+“LEKOIL's operational record, ESG focus and alignment with Nigeria's reform agenda showcase how indigenous oil companies can deliver both commercial growth and socioeconomic impact.
+By combining technical expertise with strong local partnerships, the company is creating a blueprint for sustainable upstream development in Africa,” stated Tomás Gerbasio, VP of Commercial and Strategic Engagement, African Energy Chamber.

 Legal Disclaimer: